CecoIvanow/Book-Reads/README.md

 - **User Profiles**: View user activity including added books and comments
 - **Authentication**: Secure login and registration system

+## User Profiles

+The service is initialized with hardcoded users, some of them are:

+- peter@abv.bg : 123456
+- george@abv.bg : 123456
+- michael@abv.bg : 123456
+- mia@abv.bg : 123456

 ## Installation

 To set up the project locally, follow these steps: